Alicelavander/alicelavander/README.md

-## Hello!✨
+## Hi :)
 Arisa Okamura
 18 years old
 she/her
-Senior at The Lawrenceville School.
-Incoming Freshmen @CMU SCS
+Freshmen @CMU SCS
-Interested in HCI / Social Computing / Accessibilty / Educational technology
+Interested in HCI / Social Computing / Accessibilty / Educational technology When I'm not in front of a screen, I play the violin!
-Programmer, Violinist, Designer...